FelixOnline/v2/content/articles/2013-10-6-a-bewildering-journey-into-ancient-greece.md

  - /tv/3816/a-bewildering-journey-into-ancient-greece
 imported: true
 comments:
+ - value: >
- - This was such a good unique book I see you are read Penelopes Daughter and I hope you love it I LOVED it Hope all is well with you and happy Halloween girlLizzy J reecntly postedHi JavierThanks for the comment  I rellay like your 2nd idea   allowing the extra time to roll over is a great idea  Ive been playing more Toobz on the Hard level recently and I think your idea would help that level especiallyAs for music   I definitely want to add sounds probably some sort of background track but definitely effects  As long as you get the option to turn it off and return to listening to your iPod music I think most folks would like itThanks again for taking the time to comment and for playing ToobzJason
+     This was such a good unique book.
+I see you are read Penelope's Daughter and I hope you love it, I LOVED it.
+Hope all is well with you and happy Halloween girl!Lizzy J reecntly posted..,Hi Javier,Thanks for the comment.
+I <a href="http://alrjwqaag.com">rellay</a> like your 2nd idea allowing the extra time to roll over is a great idea.
+I've been playing more Toobz on the Hard level recently and I think your idea would help that level, especially.As for music I definitely want to add sounds, probably some sort of background track, but definitely effects.
+As long as you get the option to turn it off (and return to listening to your iPod music) I think most folks would like it.Thanks again for taking the time to comment and for playing Toobz!Jason

 # Article Taxonomies
 categories: